nRFCloud/email-test-api/README.md

     npm ci
     npx tsc
-    # If this is the first time running CDK of any deployment in your account:
+If this is your first time running CDK on your account, run:

-    # (Substitute your AWS account number and AWS region name)
+    npx cdk bootstrap

+If you get errors about missing the account number and region, do it this way instead:

     npx cdk bootstrap aws://123456789012/us-east-1

+...substituting your AWS account number and AWS region name.

-    # If this is the first time you are setting up this project's stack in your account:
+If this is the first time you are setting up this project's stack in your account:

-    npx cdk -a 'node dist/aws/cloudformation-sourcecode.js' deploy
+    npx cdk -a 'node dist/aws/cloudformation-sourcecode.js' deploy  --require-approval never

-    # Use either your own hosted zone name e.g. lith.nrfcloud.com, or one of the stage's
-    # zone names [dev|beta].nrfcloud.com or just nrfcloud.com for production.
+For the DOMAIN_NAME below, use either your own hosted zone name e.g. lith.nrfcloud.com, or one of the stage's zone names `[dev|beta].nrfcloud.com` or just `nrfcloud.com` for production.
+Set it to something, because there is no valid default (it's `example.com` which you never want).

     export DOMAIN_NAME=<hosted zone name>
-    npx cdk deploy
+    npx cdk deploy --require-approval never

 ### Activate Ruleset